Elections with Few Voters: Candidate Control Can Be Easy: Discussion of Our Results and Proof Techniques

-\item[\signaturetech.]
-This is a group of two very similar techniques for showing $\fpt$ results (usually for destructive control).
-The first technique in the group works for control by adding candidates problems and relies on the fact that often it is possible to limit the number of candidates that one has to consider by identifying their most crucial properties (such as the subsets of voters where the candidates are ranked ahead of some given candidate; we refer to these properties as signatures).
-The second technique applies to control by deleting candidates.
-A sample proof using the first technique is given in Theorem~\ref{thm:plurality-veto-plain}.
+This is a group of two similar techniques for showing $\fpt$ results for the case of destructive control under $t$-Approval/$t$-Veto rules.
+The first technique in the group works for problems of destructive control by adding candidates.
+The main idea is to group candidates by finding some equivalences between them in the sense that it does not make a difference which candidate from the set we add.
+In other words, often it is possible to limit the number of candidates that one has to consider by identifying their most crucial properties (such as the subsets of voters where the candidates are ranked ahead of some given candidate); we refer to these properties as signatures.
+Building upon this idea, and by upper-bounding the number of such groups with function solely depending on the number of voters, we achieve fixed-parameter tractability results.
+The second technique is of similar nature and applies to problems of destructive control by deleting candidates.
+Formal proofs using this technique are given in~\autoref{section_formal_proofs_signatures}.